-- Three distinct senolytic approaches will be pursued independently or in combination, to eliminate senescent epithelial cells, associated with pre-cancerous, aging-related lesions:
+- Two distinct senolytic approaches and one senomorphic approach are being pursued to eliminate senescent epithelial and mesenchymal cells, associated with pre-cancerous, aging-related lesions or reduce their negative inflammatory SASP:

-- Expression of a rimiducid-sensitive allele of the pro-apoptotic protein, Caspase-9 (ApoptiCIDeTM) will be restricted to senescent cells using our proprietary chimeric p16-based promoter.
+- Expression of a rimiducid-sensitive allele of the pro-apoptotic protein, Caspase-9 (ApoptiCIDeTM) targeted to senescent cells using our proprietary chimeric p16- and/or UPAR-based promoters, with administration of our proprietary rimiducid IM formulation, PTC-1102, to trigger their elimination as senolytic therapy.